tangly-team/tangly-os/src/site/website/content/about/_index.md

 The static website is generated using [Hugo](https://gohugo.io/) and [Asciidoctor](https://asciidoctor.org/).
 We use the Hugo [docsy](https://www.docsy.dev/) theme.

-We write all technical documents and blogs using the asciidoc syntax.
+We write all technical documents and blogs using the [AsciiDoc](https://asciidoc.org/) syntax.

 The website repository is hosted on tangly documentation [repository](https://github.com/tangly-team/tangly-team.github.io/) hosted on GitHub.
 </div>